If you have ever considered hiring a consultant or coach, you will find this useful!

 - To obtain a variety of skills.

-A small to mid-sized company with limited budget and staff can still hire a consulting firm with access to people with the skills you want and need.
+A small to mid-sized company with a limited budget and staff can still hire a consulting firm with access to people with the skills you want and need.
 Chances are good that you don’t have staff with the multi-talented skills for a unique new project like selling to, and getting commercial clients totally committed to you on a signed agreement.

 First and foremost: be sure your consultant has great recommendations.
 (Check their LinkedIn profile for written public recommendations).
 Make sure you are hiring someone skilled in the area of expertise that you need.
-And yes, even consultants often have consultants because we know we aren’t brilliant in everything!
+And yes, even consultants often have consultants because we know we aren’t brilliant at everything!